lee2sman/now/README.md

 *working projects log*

+## Exhibition

+232henley and Untitled are part of the exhibition [Feralpy](https://www.fluxfactory.org/feralpy-group-exhibition/) at Flux Factory on Governor's Island in New York.

 ### Research / Organizing

 I'm a professor of New Media and Computer Science at [Purchase College](https://www.purchase.edu/live/profiles/2060-lee-tusman).
 I am working on developing tools for DIY arts organizations and assisting in archiving, oral history, photogrammetry and other projects.
 See [ongoing project notes](https://leetusman.com/archiving-artist-spaces).